A Survey of Zero-Knowledge Proof Based Verifiable Machine Learning: ZKML Research Landscape

-Huang \emph{et al.} proposed zkMLaaS \cite{huang2022zkmlaas}, a framework that employs a two-round challenge-response protocol and random sampling of model weights to generate proofs.
+\cite{huang2022zkmlaas} proposed zkMLaaS, a framework that employs a two-round challenge-response protocol and random sampling of model weights to generate proofs.
 This approach reduces the time cost of proof generation while ensuring the verifiable integrity of the training process.
-Prior to executing the challenge-response protocol, an honest third party (or the ML client) generates a key pair (PK,VK), distributing PK to the ML service provider (the prover) and VK to the ML client (the verifier).
+Before executing the challenge-response protocol, an honest third party (or the ML client) generates a key pair \((\mathsf{PK}, \mathsf{VK})\), distributing \(\mathsf{PK}\) to the ML service provider \(\mathcal{P}\) and \(\mathsf{VK}\) to the ML client \(\mathcal{V}\).
 In the first round of the challenge-response protocol, the ML service provider submits commitments for all intermediate weights updated during each training iteration and data sampling epoch to the ML client.
-In the second round, the ML client randomly selects a subset of the intermediate weights, and the ML service provider is required to generate corresponding proofs for them.
+In the second round, the ML client randomly selects a subset of these intermediate weights, and the service provider must generate corresponding proofs.
 The zkMLaaS framework leverages zk-SNARKs and commitment schemes to ensure security.
 The binding property of the commitment scheme guarantees that the ML service provider cannot produce two different sets of weights corresponding to the same commitment.
 Furthermore, since the public key is generated by the client or a trusted third party, the service provider is restricted to generating proofs only for the circuits specified by the client.
 This ensures that the intermediate weights are derived solely from the correct model and data.